inpertio/inpertio/server/README.md

 PUT http(s)://<host>:<port>/api/refresh
 ```

+Also automatic refreshes can be configured, please check [6.5.
+Auto refresh](#65-auto-refresh) for more details on that

 ## 5. UI

 The config service provides a couple of web UI pages which facilitate common actions.